Spreading Hope: Naperville residents put messages of love on looted businesses

 After neighbors worked together to clean up the damage on Tuesday, many took the opportunity to spread some positivity in the community.

-People attached paper hearts on the boarded-up with wows with messages like, "Black Lives Matter" and "Spread Love."
+People attached paper hearts on the boarded-up windows with messages like, "Black Lives Matter" and "Spread Love."

 Some of the signs were torn down earlier this week, only to be replaced.